Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Results

-FNN-based methods, IF and ALASSO were applied on $2$ breast cancer clinical trial data sets.
-All comparison measures were computed on the test set at $2$ and $5$ years.
-These times were chosen as these are usual times of interest for clinical investigators for early breast cancer.
+FNN-based methods, IF and ALASSO were applied to $3$ cancer clinical trial data datasets.
+For the first two datasets, which involved early breast cancer, all comparison measures were computed on the test set at horizons of 2 and 5 years, as these are standard time points of interest for clinical investigators.
+The third dataset consisted of renal carcinoma patients, with comparison measures assessed at 1 year, as the endpoint is progression-free survival (PFS) in the advanced setting.
+We applied bootstrap resampling $M=100$ times to each dataset and computed confidence intervals for all evaluation measures.